Sarah Brett England is originally from Burke, VA, a suburb of Washington, D.C.

 Sarah is the music copyist supervisor for The Names We Gave Him by Peter Foley and Ellen McLaughlin, as well as music assistant to Kevin Stites for Kristin Chenoweth's Broadway Bootcamp.

 She has served as the copyist for Tectonic Theater Project's Afro-Cuban Jazz Musical, Carmen, with music adaptation by Arturo O'Farrill and Ringing True, which premiered at Miami Theater Center's Sandbox Series.

-Sarah is a Musical Associate at Montclair State University, a Guest Teaching Artist at Bergen County Academies, and an Accompanist at Paper Mill Playhouse.
+Sarah is the Music Associate at Montclair State University, a Guest Teaching Artist at Bergen County Academies, and a Music Director and Accompanist at Paper Mill Playhouse.

 "The best part was Sarah Brett England and her keyboard.

 She was the glue and cohesiveness that held the show together."